About the Milford Amateur Radio Club (MARC)

-The Organization shall be a 501(c) (3) not-for-profit corporation organized exclusively for the following charitable purposes:
+The Milford Amateur Radio Club is a registered 501(c) (3) not-for-profit corporation organized exclusively for the following charitable purposes:

 A Short History of MARC